STEPPING through the door at Zinis on the Market Place in Bawtry, you would think you had walked into a top London restaurant.

 My main course, the £14.95 sea bass fillets on a bed of tomato and courgette risotto - did not raise the bar I’m afraid.

-We shared a tiramisu for dessert, which was a rich and creamy treat saved for last.
-It cost £5.95.
+We shared tiramisu for dessert, which was a rich and creamy treat at £5.95.

 The waitress service was friendly, professional and not overbearing.
 And by the time we left, more people had filtered into the restaurant.
 They seemed to be having a great time and I could tell Zinis is a popular dining destination.